 (we use Booking.com in Russia, and I recommend you searching on that web site because you will see all the options there)

 Luxury hotels in Rostov-on-Don ($150 – $200)

-The Suvorov hotel is situated 1.9 km from the Rostov Arena where football games will be held during the 2018 World Cup and it is also situated 2.1 km from the city centre.
-This means that if you will book a room as soon as possible, you will be in the middle of the action that will take place during the 2018 World Cup.
+The Suvorov hotel is situated 2.1 km from the city centre.
+This means that if you will book a room as soon as possible, you will be in the middle of the action and all the beautiful attractions that are worth visiting in the city.

 This hotel offers rooms that are equipped with a kitchenette, comfortable showers and bathrooms for each room and a balcony from which you will have a wonderful view of the city.